matthras/z-i-c-c/BLOG.md

 Right now I don't know which ones are important and need to be handled differently, but that's for another day.

 It's 11pm, I've spent 3 hours on this today.
 Signing off!

+## Wednesday 5th June

+I've only just started writing this at 6pm where the only things I've done so far is actually commit yesterday's changes (and trying to reverse a commit where I accidentally added too many files!).
+It's been a *very* lazy day and I'm behind on actual work, so I'm just going to focus on simple things tonight.

+* Create a branch and start a working draft rewrite of README.md (from the default) with instructions on installation, environment variables, awareness of this blog, how to run this app in production, and whatever else I can think of.
+* Create my .env file, add it to .gitignore then refactor index.js

+### Accidentally stored my Base64 hash in a commit, whoops!

+Early in the commit history you'll notice that I tried to reverse a commit.
+This is because I had saved the Base64 hash of the email + password combo for accessing my Zendesk API, which is a huge no no since a Base64 hash is reversible!

+Optimally, what I should do is reverse the commits and completely remove all trace of it, but I'll admit I'm not too keen on digging into git details and potentially messing something up.
+The easier and lazier solution is to change my password on my Zendesk account.
+This is mainly because my API url is pretty obvious (since my internet moniker is 'matthras'), and the email is one that I also use fairly frequently, so it leaves it down to my password to be the sole security measure against any illegial logins.

+So the lesson learnt is that when building a fullstack app I should always start by creating a .env file and populating it with details that would otherwise change if the app was moved elsewhere.
+Whew!